Here at Dublin Shower Pump you can talk with us about shower pumps ireland installation, replacement or maintenance of your:

 How Can I Reduce the Noise of My Shower Pump?

-If you already own a shower pump and are looking for ways to reduce the noise that it creates, one popular way of doing so is by mounting your pump onto a concrete block as this particular material is less susceptible to transmitting the pump’s loud vibrations.
+If you already own a shower pump and are looking for ways to reduce the noise that it creates, we can help you improve your experience – one popular way of doing so is by mounting your pump onto a concrete block as this particular material is less susceptible to transmitting the pump’s loud vibrations.
 You should avoid placing your pump on hollow materials such as timber flooring as this will only amplify the pump’s vibrations.

 Another way of reducing noise is to ensure that all of the independent pipework to and from the pump is supported.
 Unsupported pipework can occasionally lean on other surfaces or walls and transmit the pump’s vibrations.